Abdu-LateefLF/abdu-lateeflf/README.md

 ## Hi there 👋

+- 🌱 I’m currently learning ...
+- 🤔  I recently built a program that classifies political figures from images using machine learning! 🚀 Check it out [here](https://github.com/Abdu-LateefLF/political-figure-classifier)
+- ⚡ Fun fact: I started programming at 13!
+I began by building small games in C# with Unity, and I've been coding ever since. 🎮
+- 📫 You can reach me at alekanfa@uoguelph.ca

 <!--
 **Abdu-LateefLF/abdu-lateeflf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.